Andrew Harris (Canadian football): BC Lions

+2010

 In 2010, Harris earned a spot on the Lions active roster and was primarily used on special teams in his first season.
 He was named the CFL's special teams player of the week on September 14, 2010.

+2011

 Harris began the 2011 season as the Lions' backup running back.
 Harris saw his role expand and he took over as the starting running back in mid-season, finishing with 853 total yards and eight touchdowns.
 In the playoffs, Harris was named the Canadian player of the week for his performance in the Lions' win over the Edmonton Eskimos in the West Division Final.
 A week later, Harris was named the Most Outstanding Canadian at the Grey Cup, scoring a touchdown and rushing for 65 yards over 10 carries in the Lions 34–23 win over the Winnipeg Blue Bombers.

 On December 29, 2011, Harris and the Lions agreed to a two-year contract extension, with an option for year three.

+2012

 Following a strong 2011 campaign, Harris became the starting running back for the 2012 CFL season.
 Harris continued his strong play and became the ninth Canadian running back to rush for 1,000 yards in a season and the first Canadian BC Lion to rush for a 1,000 yards since Sean Millington in 2000.
 Fellow Canadian running back Jon Cornish also ran for 1,000 yards, marking the first time since 1956 that two Canadian running backs ran for 1,000 yards in the same season.

+2013

 Despite seeing increased rushing attempts in the 2013 CFL season, his total yards fell short of 1000, finishing with 998.
 Harris added 61 pass receptions for 513 yards.
 Prior to the 2014 CFL season Harris and the Lions agreed to a contract extension through the 2015 CFL season.

+2014

+In week 3 against Saskatchewan, Harris registered 203 yards from scrimmage (138 rushing and 65 receiving), and scored a 58 yard rushing touchdown.
+The Lions won the game 26-13, their first win of the season.

-Harris's 2014 campaign was cut short by injuries, missing the final six games of the season due to injury.
-He finished the season with 652 yards on 122 carries (5.3 average) with two rushing touchdowns.
-He added 529 receiving yards on 46 catches with four touchdowns.
+Harris' campaign was cut short by a separated left ankle, which required surgery.
+He missed the final six regular season games as well as the team's crossover East Semi-Final loss in Montreal.
+In 12 games, Harris accumulated 652 yards on 122 carries (5.3 average) with two rushing touchdowns, and added 529 receiving yards on 46 catches with four touchdowns.

+2015

 Harris finished the 2015 CFL season with the second most rushing yards, trailing Montreal's Tyrell Sutton by 20 yards (1,059 to 1,039).
 He set a career-high in rushing attempts with 222, while simultaneously posting a career worst 4.7 yards per carry.
 Immediately following playoff elimination as a pending free-agent, Harris expressed his displeasure with the BC Lions organization, putting his future with the club in doubt.